etalab/transport-validator/readme.md

 }
 ```

-Another example showing the geojson information for an information about two stops too close:
+Another example showing the GeoJSON information for an information about two stops too close:

 ```json
     "validations": {